ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       MACHINE: macos
       ACCOUNT: none

 For this tutorial, users do not need to change the ``platform:`` section.
-The default parameters in this section pertain to METplus verification, which is not addressed here.
+The default parameters in this section pertain to METplus verification, which is not addressed in this tutorial.
 For more information on verification, see :numref:`Chapter %s <VXCases>`.

 In the ``workflow:`` section of ``config.yaml``, update ``EXPT_SUBDIR``, ``PREDEF_GRID_NAME``, ``DATE_FIRST_CYCL``, ``DATE_LAST_CYCL``, and ``FCST_LEN_HRS``.